-Born in Boston’s Jamaica Plain neighborhood, Simón Ríos is an award-winning bilingual reporter in WBUR's newsroom.
-The son of an Uruguayan father and an American mother, he is a proud father and an amateur classical guitarist.
+Born in Boston’s Jamaica Plain neighborhood, Simón Rios is an award-winning bilingual reporter in WBUR's newsroom.
+The son of an Uruguayan father and an American mother, he is a proud father and currently lives in Milton.

 Simón joined the station after two years at The Standard-Times in New Bedford, where he cut his teeth covering immigration and business as well a stint reporting on the nation’s top fishing port.

-He graduated from Emerson College in 2005 with a BA in writing, literature and journalism.
+He graduated from Emerson College in 2005 with a bachelor's degree in writing, literature and journalism.
 After college, Simón spent 17 months traveling through Latin America, documenting his stories as he hitchhiked through Mexico, Cuba, Brazil and 14 other countries.

-At WBUR he covers the wave of development that’s changing the face of Boston, with an eye on demographics and inequality.
-He has also traveled to Puerto Rico several times since Hurricane Maria, bring back stories about the bridges between the island and the more than 300,000 Boricuas who call Massachusetts home.
+At WBUR he covers the ways Greater Boston is changing, with an eye on demographics, immigration and inequality.
+He traveled to Puerto Rico several times since Hurricane Maria, bring back stories about the bridges between the island and the more than 300,000 Boricuas who call Massachusetts home.